Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Introduction

-We remark that the embedding is not an essential part of the definition, i.e., there exist more generic definitions that are independent of an ambient space \cite{Lee.Smooth}.
+We remark that the embedding is not an essential part of the definition, {\ie}, there exist more generic definitions that are independent of an ambient space \cite{Lee.Smooth}.
 Therefore, we sometimes drop the terms embedded or ``sub'' (manifold).
 Note that $\R^n$ is a manifold itself.
-By limiting ourselves to embedded submanifolds of (open subsets $\set X \subseteq \R^n$ of) Euclidean space $\R^n$ defined through level sets, we circumvent geometric concepts like charts and tangent bundles.
-We refer the interested reader to \cite{Lee.Smooth,Munkres.2018,Boumal.2023}.
+By limiting ourselves to embedded submanifolds of open subsets $\set X \subseteq \R^n$ of Euclidean space $\R^n$ defined through level sets, we circumvent geometric concepts like charts and tangent bundles.
+We refer the interested reader to \cite{Lee.Smooth,Munkres.2018,Boumal.2023,Buchfink.2024}. {Below, we always consider the case $m<n$, where $n=n_x$ (FOM dimension) and $k=n_z\geq 1$ (ROM dimension).} {For notational and conceptual simplicity, we will focus on $\set C^\infty$ maps and $\set C^\infty$ manifolds.
+However, we remark that most methods are applicable to a less restrictive setup, such as $\set C^2$, which is occasionally also referred to as ``smooth'' in the literature.}